Q: Why buy a car that plugs in?

 A: Plugging in to tap renewable power such as solar, wind, tidal or other, allows you to drive without contributing to the pollution that sickens and kills hundreds of thousands of Americans every year, providing you with virtually pollution-free driving.
-Electricity is much cheaper than gas (1/3rd the current cost of gas) and allows you to opt out of spending tens of thousands of dollars on gas for the rest of your life.
+Electricity is much cheaper than gas (1/2 the current cost of gas) and allows you to opt out of spending tens of thousands of dollars on gas for the rest of your life.
 It allows you to drive silently; you won’t add to the din of thousands of internal combustion engines moving throughout your community.

 To find out your daily driving range, keep a record for two weeks of how far you drive every day.
 If it averages between 10 and 90 miles a day, you’re a prime candidate for an EV or PHEV!
 Range anxiety about EVs and hybrids is misplaced.
 Most EV drivers are finding that they can drive to work, do their chores around town and get back home with plenty of battery capacity left over.

 A: No. On the contrary, they’re one of the most EFFICIENT technologies in existence.
 Gas vehicles only convert 17% to 21% of the energy stored in gasoline to power at the wheels.
 Electric vehicles convert 59% to 62% of the electrical energy from the grid to power at the wheels.
 This makes EVs environmentally friendly and energy-efficient.
 EVs emit no tailpipe pollutants.
 Some of the power plants producing the electricity for EVs may emit them.
 But electricity from nuclear-, hydro-, solar-, or wind-powered plants causes no air pollutants.

 A: No. The most convenient time and place to charge is at home while you sleep.
 Even using the slowest 120 outlet, charging overnight, an EV will replenish 40 to 50 miles of range.
 Most new EVs and PHEVs are capable of 240 V charging to full in 3 to 8 hours.
-A good example is the NISSAN Leaf, which fully recharges in 4 hours.
-Public DC Fast Chargers provide an 80% charge in as little as 20 minutes for some EVs.
+The 2020 NISSAN Leaf Plus (62kWh battery/226mile range), using a 240V charger, fully recharges from 0 to 100% in 11.5 hours.
+Public DC Fast Chargers provide an 80% charge in as little as 45 minutes.

 A: A plug-in hybrid (PHEV) is like any normal hybrid, but with two important differences.
 It has a larger battery capacity and is able to plug in to the electrical grid to charge the batteries.
 Instead of a battery with a capacity of about 1 kWh of power like an ordinary hybrid, these batteries will have a capacity of 9-10 kWh of power.
 This will enable the PHEV to drive like a fully electric vehicle for up to 40 miles before the gas engine kicks in.
-CURRENT supports any clean fuel that is not oil.
+CURRENT EV supports any clean fuel that is not oil.
 However, it is clear that electricity is the cleanest, cheapest and most ubiquitous source of domestic energy for moving cars and trucks.
 The need for multiple sources of energy to replace the oil we use makes excellent sense, so all alternatives will have their place as we transition away from oil.

 A: Yes, easily.
 EVs typically can travel 3-4 miles (or more) per kWh.
 If you drive 12,000 miles per year, you will need 3,000-4,000 kWh.
 Depending on where you live, you will need a 1.5kW-3kW PV system to generate that much power using about 150-300 sq. ft. of space on your roof.
 In fact, many EV drivers recharge their cars from rooftop solar panels today, generating virtually no pollution for their local driving.

-A: No. In fact, according to Farmer’s Insurance, most EV’s are very safe vehicles that tend to be driven by mature, careful drivers and actually cost less to insure than comparable gas powered cars.
+A: No. In fact, according to Farmer’s Insurance, most EV’s are very safe vehicles that tend to be driven by mature, careful drivers and actually cost less to insure than comparable gas-powered cars.